mlibrary/about-ebc/src/content/invest.md

 <h2 id="purchase">How to Purchase</h2>

-Libraries interested in supporting Fund to Mission can request a quote from LYRASIS, our sales partner, here:
+Libraries interested in supporting Fund to Mission can request a quote from our  sales partners, below:

-<p><a class="btn btn-secondary btn-lg mb-3" href="https://my.lyrasis.org/s/product-details?id=a1BUh000001GTmGMAW">Request a Quote</a></p>

-L﻿ibraries that are members of Jisc can find details of the 2026 Jisc offer in the [License subscriptions manager.](https://subscriptionsmanager.jisc.ac.uk/catalogue/3264)
+*  L﻿ibraries that are members of Jisc can find details of the 2026 Jisc offer in the [License subscriptions manager.](https://subscriptionsmanager.jisc.ac.uk/catalogue/3264)
+*
+*
+*

 With additional questions, please email [ump-ebc-info@umich.edu](mailto:ump-ebc-info@umich.edu).
 View our complete title list here: